 - Viral infections could be affecting your pet if it’s sneezing in addition to coughing.
 Infections like feline herpesvirus or feline calicivirus require specific care, so consult with a specialist before moving forward.

-- A parasite usually comes with weight loss or reduced appetite along with the coughing.
+- A parasite usually comes with weight loss or reduced appetite along with coughing.
 We’ll cover worms a little further down this list, but other parasites include coccidia, giardia, and toxoplasma.

 - Allergies will share similar symptoms with asthma in your feline.
 A recurring cough and wheezing could mean your pet has allergies.
 Many times skin and eye irritations accompany feline allergies.